-PHYS 1999 Topics in Physics 1 to 4, On Demand A lower-level course in a selected area of Physics.
+PHYS 1813 Fundamental Physics I This course introduces the fundamentals of vector, mechanics, wave, sound, and heat, with emphasis on physical concepts, problem solving, notation, and related mathematical tools.
+Prerequisite: MATH 1163.
+3, Fall PHYS 1823 Fundamental Physics II This course covers fundamentals of electricity, magnetism, optics, and modern physics, with emphasis on physical concepts, problem solving, notation, mathematical tools, and units.
+Prerequisite: MATH 1163.
+3, Spring PHYS 1999 Topics in Physics 1 to 4, A lower-level course in a selected area of Physics.
 Not for independent study.
-Additional fee may be required.

-PHYS 2214 Applied Physics for Computer Science (CIS 2214)

-This class is designed to give students a broad background in physics while relating this background to applications in computer science.
+Additional fee required.
+On Demand may be PHYS 2214 Applied Physics for Computer Science (CIS 2214) 4, Fall, Even This class is designed to give students a broad background in physics while relating this background to applications in computer science.
 This class covers topics in introductory computer systems, digital systems, semiconductor devices, computational theory and contemporary physics.
 This class offers students a computer science emphasis with a broad exposure to several major areas of physics.
 Prerequisites: A grade of "C" or better in MATH 2013 and MATH 2023.
 Laboratory is required.

-PHYS 2414 College Physics I
+Additional fee required.
+PHYS 2414 College Physics I 4, Fall

 Vectors, mechanics, fluids dynamics, heat and sound.
 One laboratory session each week.
 Prerequisites: A grade of "C" or better in MATH 1163 and MATH 1173; or permission.
-Additional fee required.

-PHYS 2424 College Physics II

-Electricity, magnetism, optics, and introduction to modern physics.
+Additional PHYS 2424 College Physics II 4, Spring Electricity, magnetism, optics, and introduction to modern physics.
 One laboratory session each week.
 Prerequisite: A grade of "C" or better in PHYS 2414.
 Additional fee required.

-PHYS 2515 University Physics I

-Mechanics, Fluid, Wave, Sound, and Thermodynamics.
+PHYS 2515 University Physics I 5, Fall Mechanics, Fluid, Wave, Sound, and Thermodynamics.
 One laboratory session each week.

-Prerequisites: A grade of "C" or better in MATH 2023 and CHEM 1115.
+Prerequisites: A grade of "C" or better in MATH 2013.
 Additional fee required.

-PHYS 2525 University Physics II
+PHYS 2525 University Physics II 5, Spring